News|Articles|November 7, 2025

 1. Researchers call for further studies to identify optimal AMH thresholds based on age, cancer type, and treatment regimen.

-Researchers from the Cancer Center at Illinois (CCIL) have highlighted anti-mullerian hormone (AMH) levels as an indicator of the odds for success during fertility treatment, publishing their findings in Frontiers in Oncology.1
+Researchers from the Cancer Center at Illinois (CCIL) have highlighted anti-müllerian hormone (AMH) levels as an indicator of the odds for success during fertility treatment, publishing their findings in Frontiers in Oncology.1

 Their research indicated a live birth rate between 35% and 42% when AMH levels are between 2.1 and 2.8 ng/ml.
 This provides an avenue for clinicians to predict success odds in patients undergoing fertility preservation (FP) after chemotherapy, which is currently not possible.1

-“The goal of this study was to find out if we could identify certain substances in the blood of young women with cancer that might help predict their chances of having a healthy baby after cancer treatment,” said Hillary Klonoff-Cohen, PhD, CCIL member and study co-author.
+“The goal of this study was to find out if we could identify certain substances in the blood of young women with cancer that might help predict their chances of having a healthy baby after cancer treatment,” said Hillary Klonoff-Cohen, PhD, CCIL member and study coauthor.

-Study aims to improve post-chemotherapy fertility predictions
+Study aims to improve postchemotherapy fertility predictions

-Exclusion criteria included not evaluating in vitro fertilization outcomes after cancer surgery or involving FP before treatment, not measuring AMH, only including childhood cancer patients using cryopreservation, and not being published in English.
+Exclusion criteria included not evaluating in vitro fertilization outcomes after cancer surgery or involving FP before treatment, not measuring AMH, only including patients with childhood cancer using cryopreservation, and not being published in English.
 Extracted data included year of publication, country, first author, study design, hypothesis, sample size, cancer type, and patient age.2

 Baseline AMH levels varied by cancer type